EU Cloud CoC - Designed to become a sufficient guarantee pursuant Art. 28.5 GDPR

 As representatives of European and multinational companies and organizations with significant involvement in cloud computing, we have developed a set of requirements that enable CSPs to demonstrate their capability to comply with GDPR – the Code provides cloud specific approaches and recommendations, including a road map, which tracks Code requirements to GDPR and to international standards such as ISO 27001 and 27018.

 The EU Cloud Code of Conduct consists of requirements for CSPs that wish to adhere to the Code, plus a governance section that is designed to support the effective and transparent implementation, management, and evolution of the Code.
 The Code is a voluntary instrument, allowing a CSP to evaluate and demonstrate its adherence to the Code’s requirements, either through self-evaluation and self-declaration of compliance and / or through third-party certification.
 The Code is developed to cover GDPR requirements for a Code of Conduct under GDPR and is being submitted to the appropriate Data Protection Authority.

 The intention of the EU Cloud Code of Conduct is to make it easier for cloud customers (particularly small and medium enterprises and public entities) to determine whether certain cloud services are appropriate for their designated purpose.
 In addition, the transparency created by the Code will contribute to an environment of trust and create a high default level of data protection in the European cloud computing market.

-The EU Cloud Code of Conduct
+The EU Cloud Code of Conduct - in a nutshell

 - Covers the full spectrum of cloud services: software (SaaS) and platform (PaaS) as well as infrastructure (IaaS).